 Location: Province Line Road at Stony Brook

 This bridge over the Stony Brook is the longest surviving Warren pony truss bridge in Mercer County.
 Closed to motor vehicle traffic in 1981, it was rehabilitated in 2012 and now provides a scenic and tranquil trail across the Stony Brook.
 Just upstream of the bridge was Golden’s Mill, one of several mill sites powered by the flow of Stony Brook.

 Location: Along Old Mill Road

-The McDougal (Chamberlain) Farm was a prosperous dairy farm dating to the late 19th century.
+The McDougal (Chamberlin) Farm was a prosperous dairy farm dating to the late 19th century.
 The classic clapboard barn with three cupolas is a defining feature.
 Large, well-ventilated barns were essential for dairying.